7is7.com > Software > Countdown Clock > Help

 The countdown clock uses JavaScript.
 Hence it will run on the vast majority of present day browsers without any special effort by the visitor (no plugins, no Flash, no Java).

-The time spent to develop the countdown clock and the bandwidth to deliver it is being given away for free.
-Because the clock is included on the pages of others, like yourself, it has been made available without any obnoxious commercial advertisement.
-All the so-called "ad-space" has, for the foreseeable, future been donated to promote high quality open source products that are of actual value to visitors of your website, such as Firefox, Thunderbird and OpenOffice.org.
+The time spent to develop the countdown clock and the bandwidth to deliver it is being given away for free, and because the clock is included on the pages of others, like yourself, it has been made available without any obnoxious commercial advertisement.
+However, there is a little link at the bottom of a countdown clock for others who may also want to make a clock to find out more about it.

 The countdown clock uses the client computer's time setting.
 In other words it will be as accurate or inaccurate as the time indicated by your own computer.